MohammedNayaz/udacity-NanoDegree-project-for-Programming-for-Data-Science-using-Python/README.md

-# udacity NanoDegree project for Programming for Data Science using Python
+# Udacity NanoDegree project for Programming for Data Science using Python
 ## Date created
   27/05/2020
 ## project Title